Utah State University's Annual Last Chance Job Fair…

 HOW ITEMS ARE SOLD

-UNIVERSITY DEPARTMENTS – May purchase items at any time for Department use by using their OCC # on their P-card
+UNIVERSITY DEPARTMENTS – May purchase items at any time for Department use by using their OCC # on their P-Card

 Reimbursement to Campus Departments:

-Campus Departments will be reimbursed for surplus items during the month end process after the item has sold.
-The amount reimbursed is generally based on the reimbursement schedule attached to this document, which may be updated over time.
-The reimbursement schedule is based on a declining scale of the final sales price of an item; the higher the sale amount, the less percent that is kept by Surplus Sales.
+Campus departments will be reimbursed for surplus items during the month end process after the item has sold.
+The amount reimbursed is based on the Reimbursement Schedule attached to this document.
+This is a declining scale schedule (The larger amount the smaller the percentage) and may be updated over time.